 The curriculum is coherently planned and sequenced to enable learners to build constantly on their prior learning, whilst developing and deepening their understanding.
 Our approach combines concepts from the forefront of educational research so that teachers design learning opportunities which maximise outcomes for learners.
-The use of approaches such as spaced or distributed practice, interleaving, retrieval practice and metacognition help learners to move learning from their short-term to their long-term memory.
+The use of approaches such as spaced or distributed practice, interleaving, retrieval practice, elaboration, dual coding and metacognition help learners to move learning from their short-term to their long-term memory.
 Learners will be provided with the opportunities to acquire an increasing array of broader skills, including critical thinking, resilience, working with others, problem solving, and leadership.
-These attributes prepare them to be successful in their future learning and employment.
+These attributes will prepare them to be successful in their future learning and employment.

-EMAT schools nurture a set of values to educate learners to have integrity and be responsible, respectful, active citizens.
+EMAT schools nurture a set of values to educate learners to have integrity, and be responsible, respectful, active citizens.
 We aim to encourage our learners to contribute positively to society and have an understanding, appreciation and respect of diversity.
 The House system has been created to enable a vertical sense of small school culture where everyone is valued and known, with positive opportunities for leadership and competition.
 This additional element to school life is designed to enhance the 'traditional' curriculum with enrichment opportunities for all from Reception to Year 13.
-Our all through Academy allows us to plan and deliver effective curriculum connections which aim to reduce transition regression and promote opportunities to reinforce prior learning.